jainask666/vita-aws_assignments/aws_assginment01.md

-What is Advantages of cloud?
+# What is Advantages of cloud?

-Cost Savings
+1.Cost Savings
-Easy to Use
+2.Easy to Use
-High Speed
+3.High Speed
-Back-up and restore data
+4.Back-up and restore data
-Unlimited storage capacity
+5.Unlimited storage capacity
-User Friendly
+6.User Friendly